joeljunnila/Unity-ETH/README.md

 ### Connect Web3 Wallet

-- Use your private key in the "Enter Private Key..."
-UI input field for the web3 wallet connection
+- Use your Metamask, TrustWallet or WalletConnect to connect your wallet via login button, or private key in the "Enter Private Key..."
+UI input field

 ### Performing Ethereum Transactions